 I live in Wheatland, Wyoming and maintain a herd of efficient, moderate-framed Angus and Composite cows.
 I have been breeding my cows to Angus, Tarentaise, and Composite bulls from Pharo Cattle Company from many years.
 My goal is to produce efficient, easy-fleshing, good-natured cattle that optimize hybrid vigor and increase my profits.
 Calving in May and June has greatly reduced my input costs while shortening my calving season.

-Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Family Farm.
+Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Cattle Company.
 The Walker program focuses on producing well-adapted cattle that fit their environment, including temperature extremes, high humidity and endophyte-infected fescue.
-Rigorous selection and adherence to low inputs produces cattle that can excel anywhere in the country and be efficient meat producers.
-Farm Tours and phone calls are welcome.
+Rigorous selection and adherence to low inputs produces cattle that can excel anywhere in the country and be efficient and profitable.
+The WCC program produces Red Angus & Heat-Adapted Composites.
+Tours and phone calls welcome.